vasyl83/tutorials/01.basics/02.router/01.router/02.iptv/docs.md

     upstream=yes
 add interface=bridge-local
 ```

-Since most Router Boards only have 2.4 GHz wifi and it seems to get killed by multicast (read IPTV), it is necessary to drop multicast packets from wifi.
+Since most RouterBoards only have 2.4 GHz wifi and it seems to get killed by multicast (read IPTV), it is necessary to drop multicast packets from wifi.
 ```
 /interface bridge filter
 add action=drop chain=output out-interface=wlan1 packet-type=multicast
 ```
 It is also wise to drop multicast from all the interfaces where iptv packets do not belong.
 Presuming your STB is connected to ether3 and ether7 to 10 are slaves to ether6 and nothing else is connected to bridge-local.
-This may also break some aspects of network discovery for your windows machines.
 ```
 /interface bridge filter
 add action=drop chain=output out-interface=ether6 packet-type=multicast